spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

 Login policies can allow users to log in to the account, and optionally give them admin privileges, too.
 Unlike all other policy types, login policies are global and can't be attached to individual stacks.
 They take effect immediately once they're created and affect all future login attempts.

 !!! info
-    Login policies are only evaluated for the [Cloud or Enterprise plan](https://spacelift.io/pricing).
+    Login policies are only evaluated for the [Cloud or Enterprise plan](https://spacelift.io/pricing){: rel="nofollow"}.

 !!! warning
     Login policies don't affect GitHub organization or [SSO](../../integrations/single-sign-on/README.md) admins and private account owners who always get admin access to their respective Spacelift accounts.
 This is to avoid a situation where a bad login policy locks out everyone from the account.